Anaphite/Data-Logging/README.md

 # Data Logging
 Data logging utilising the google sheets API with an interactive menu allowing for variation in tming length and frequency.
-The entire code is run off a raspberry pi from it's logging directory and updated from this git repository.
+The entire code is run off a raspberry pi from its logging directory and updated from this git repository.

 ## Getting Started